grantmontgomery/grantcreates2.0/README.md

 grantcreates.com version 2.0
 </h1>

 Hi I'm Grant and I like to create rad things!
-This is my portfolio where I display different creations that I've created or am currently creating.
+This is my portfolio displaying my digital creations, some created and some being created.

 ## Contents
 * [Motivation](#Motivation)